feast-dev/feast-workshop/module_0/README.md

             ${{ steps.feast_plan.outputs.body }}
 ```

 You'll notice the above logic reference two secrets in GitHub corresponding to your AWS credentials.
-To make this workflow work, create GitHub secrets with your own `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+- To make this workflow work, create GitHub secrets with your own `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
+- For GCP, you'll need a `GCP_PROJECT_ID` and `GCP_SA_KEY` for the service account key

 See the result on a PR opened in this repo: https://github.com/feast-dev/feast-workshop/pull/3